Healthcare delivery and the impact on hospital marketing

 Eliminating Friction.
 Another related opportunity to convenience that OSH is seizing upon is eliminating the friction many healthcare customers have experienced because of the historically fragmented structure of the industry.
 OSH is able to create memorable patient journeys with a consistent human touch from beginning to end and that also integrate healthcare digital strategy and tactics.

 Thinking Beyond Industry Borders.
 While it’s important to look to forward-thinking healthcare industry companies like OSH as well as new disruptive healthcare entrants like Apple, Best Buy and Walmart, it’s most productive to couple this industry knowledge with inspiration from outside industry leading customer experience companies like Amazon, Zappos, Nordstrom and Chick-fil-A. This has always been fundamental to our work at Trajectory – combining industry intelligence with outside category inspiration.

 Hospital Marketing and Advertising.
 In the midst of a changing healthcare environment, healthcare marketing teams need to think more creatively and holistically about how to appeal to and engage the newly empowered health consumer, earn their trust and demonstrate value.
 What’s very clear is that messaging alone won’t achieve this as experience is part of this equation.

 Reach out for a no-risk consultation.
-Since 1999, hybrid brand consultancy/creative agency Trajectory has worked across the healthcare and wellness continuum helping brands rise above the noise to create greater value for their businesses and customers.
+Since 1999, our New Jersey marketing agency Trajectory has worked across the United States healthcare and wellness continuum helping brands rise above the noise to create greater value for their businesses and customers.